-- 26. According to section 9 of the new CO, a company is "limited by guarantee" under the new CO if: - (a) it does not have a share capital; and
+- 26. According to section 9 of the new CO, a company is "limited by guarantee" under the new CO if - (a) it does not have a share capital; and

-2 As stated in footnote 1 to the SME-FRF, taking advantage of the reporting exemption is optional even if the company qualifies.
+As stated in footnote 1 to the SME-FRF, taking advantage of the reporting exemption is optional even if the company qualifies.
 If a company which is eligible does not take advantage of the reporting exemption then its financial statements should comply with HKFRSs as issued by the HKICPA instead of the SME-FRF.
-Further details are stated in foot note 1. © Copyright SME-FRF & SME-FRS (Revised 2014) 4
+Further details are stated in foot note 1. © Copyright SME-FRF & SME-FRS (Revised December 2015) 4

-- (b) its articles limit the liability of its members to the amount its members undertake to contribute to the assets of the company if it is wound up. - 27.
-According to section 359(4) of the new CO, the following private companies are not permitted to take the reporting exemption: - (a) the entity is an institution authorised under the Banking Ordinance to carry out banking business; - (b) the entity accepts, by way of trade or business (other than banking business) loans of money at interest or repayable at a premium, other than on terms involving the issue of debentures or other securities; - (c) the entity is licensed under Part V of the Securities and Futures Ordinance to carry on a regulated business; or - (d) the entity carries on any insurance business, other than solely as an agent.
+- (b) its articles limit the liability of its members to the amount its members undertake, by those articles, to contribute to the assets of the company if it is wound up. - 27.
+According to section 359(4) of the new CO, the following private companies are not permitted to take the reporting exemption: - (a) the entity is an institution authorised under the Banking Ordinance to carry out banking business carries on any banking business and holds a valid banking license granted under the Banking Ordinance (Cap.
+155); - (b) the entity accepts, by way of trade or business (other than banking business) loans of money at interest or repayable at a premium, other than on terms involving the issue of debentures or other securities; - (c) the entity is licensed under Part V of the Securities and Futures Ordinance to carry on a regulated business a corporation licensed under Part V of the Securities and Futures Ordinance (Cap.
+571) to carry on a business in any regulated activity within the meaning of that Ordinance; or - (d) the entity carries on any insurance business, other than solely as an agent.